MJKWoolnough/ics/README.md

 }
 ```

-Event provides a group of components that describe an event
+Event provides a group of components that describe an event.

 #### type Float